freieslabor/DuetWebControl/README.md

 #### rr_config
 Get the configuration response.
 Some printer information do not need to be requested for regular usag but to obtain machine properties and firmware versions this request can be used.

-## Building Duet Web Control

-The final file structure of a Duet Web Control package may differ from the structure in the "core" directory.
-For example, the Duet WiFi has a filename length limit of 32 characters, so the existing paths must be adjusted to meet this limitation.
-Apart from that, it may be required to compress the target files for webservers that cannot send source files in parallel.
-In addition, web files on the Duet are not stored in sub-directories, so the paths must be changed for this board as well.

-For these purposes a build script has been introduced which can be run on Linux (and possibly OS X).
-To do so, open a terminal in the DWC root directory and run `./build.sh`.
-Refer to the build script header to see which other tools you will need.

-Once the script has completed, you should get two files:

-- DuetWebControl-$VERSION.bin (SPIFFS image for Duet WiFi)
-- DuetWebControl-$VERSION.zip (ZIP package for first-generation Duets)

-These packages can be uploaded via Duet Web Control to update the web interface.
-Due to the extra compression on the Duet WiFi, it is recommended to test new features on first-generation Duets first.

 ## Internationalization